Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d1-gather.md

 ![vscode signed in](../../img/vscode-signed-in.jpg)

-## Clone of Fork the Template Code Local
+## Clone or Fork the Template Code Local

 1. Using the tool of your choice, clone or fork this GitHub repo locally to your system.